Please read the information below carefully. Questions may be directed to Stuart Palmer.

-Evidence: At the end of the semester students are responsible for submitting evidence of their completed Honors Thesis to the Honors Program.
-Students will be contacted with instructions on how to submit their evidence.
-This evidence is required in order to count the Honors Thesis as an Honors Learning Experience to fulfill Honors Program participation requirements.
-The Honors Program will archive this evidence in the student's digital portfolio.
+Reflection: At the end of the semester students are responsible for submitting a reflection on their Honors Thesis experience to the Honors Program.
+Students will be sent an email with a link to the form during the last week of classes.
+This reflection is required in order to count the Honors Thesis as an Honors Learning Experience to fulfill Honors Program participation requirements.

-The Honors Program is not evaluating the evidence; Faculty Supervisors are responsible for evaluating the student's performance and submitting a grade.
-Faculty Supervisors will also have the opportunity to provide comments about the student's performance that will be archived with the student's evidence.
+Faculty Supervisors are responsible for evaluating the student's performance and submitting a grade.
+Faculty Supervisors will also have the opportunity to provide comments about the student's performance.